suhitp/xcode-theme/README.md

 # 🎨 Xcode-theme
-Some of the dark Xcode-themes which looks great with Xcode dark and light modes.
+Some of the Xcode-themes which looks great with Xcode dark and light modes.

 ## Installation